 It is essential to take your time and think of creative ideas of how they will be set up, or you don’t want your work to lock like something made by a 2-year-old.
 Make sure that you get the accurate dimension of the spaces on the wall the acoustic wares will be installed.
 Also, at the same time, get the best type of glue that will do a perfect job.

-All of these requires proper planning, and you have to take your time on it.
+All of these require proper planning, and you have to take your time on it.

 Using Reflection Filters